 Yes, many recipes just put cinnamon on top or a mixture of cinnamon and nutmeg.
 I have had this pie without a topping on top.
 It’s up to you.
 I happen to love nutmeg.

-- Some recipes use cornstarch instead of flour for thickening.
-Just personal preference; I think the flour tastes more like Wick's pie version.
+• Some recipes use cornstarch instead of flour for thickening.
+It’s just personal preference; I think the flour tastes more like Wick’s pie version.

-- Some recipes use a prebaked pie shell, while others use an unbaked one.
-If you are baking a pre-thicken filling that requires less baking time, go with the pre-baked or totally baked pie crust.
+• Some recipes use a prebaked pie shell, while others use an unbaked one.
+If you are baking a pre-thicken filling requiring less baking time, go with the pre-baked or baked pie crust.

 Is a Sugar Cream pie the same as a Custard Pie, Chess Pie, or Shoefly pie?